-Humana People to People clothing collection and sales program is proactively for environmental protection and recycling.
-Clothes that would fill landfills in Europe and USA are instead reused.
-Recycled clothes save resources, decrease the emission of greenhouse gases and decrease the use of fertilizers and pesticides.
-The collection and selling of used clothing has been developed as a social business to create double value in achieving a positive benefit to fight climate change and address under development among communities seeking equal opportunities, justice and improvement in basic living standards.
+The Humana People to People clothing collection and sales programme helps to address the serious environmental and social impacts of the global clothing supply chain.
+The collection and selling of used clothing has been developed over many years as a social business to create double value in achieving a positive benefit to fight climate change and address development challenges in the global south.

 With the re-use of recovered materials in consumption cycles, there is a strong decrease in CO2 emissions compared to the production of virgin materials.
 Simultaneously, clothing that is transported to developing countries is proven to support hundreds of thousands of jobs annually.
 Indeed, the garments the Humana People to People members distribute in their partner countries represent an important source of clothing for significant parts of these populations.
 These used imports provide cheap and good quality clothing for those who otherwise may not be able to afford it.